Signs and symptoms of pancreatic cancer

 Give the GP or NHS 111 a good description of your symptoms.
 Mention anything unusual, even if you are not sure if it’s relevant.
 Read more about visiting your GP.
 You might find our tips for talking to your GP helpful.

 If your symptoms get worse or you develop any new symptoms, you should always see your GP.
-If your symptoms don’t improve, go back to your GP and ask for tests to find out if there is any condition causing them.
+If your symptoms don’t improve, ask your GP for tests to find out if there is any condition causing them.
 You could keep a diary of your symptoms to show the GP.

 Questions to ask your GP